vikejs/vike/readme.md

 ## `_default.page.*`

-The `_default.page.server.js` and `_default.page.client.js` files are like regular `.page.server.js` and `.page.client.js` files but they are special in the sense that they don't apply to a single page file (in other words they are not adjacent to a `.page.js` file), instead they apply as a default to all pages.
+The `_default.page.server.js` and `_default.page.client.js` files are like regular `.page.server.js` and `.page.client.js` files, but they are special in the sense that they don't apply to a single page file; instead, they apply as a default to all pages.

 There can be several `_default.page.*` files.